Andre' permutations, right-to-left and left-to-right minima: Enumeration of right-to-left minima and left-to-right minima

-In order to prove the correspondance we observe that each tree in $\mathcal{B}$ having max-path of length exactly two can be decomposed as depicted in Fig.~\ref{jollo}.
+In order to prove the correspondence, we observe that each tree $\phi^{-1}(\pi)$, such that $|\mathrm{lrm}(\pi)=2|$, can be decomposed as shown in Fig.~\ref{jollo}.

-In particular note that tree $t_1$ must contain at least one node (labelled with $2$) while tree $t_2$ can be empty.
-The class of trees consisting of a (possibly empty) tree appended to a node ($a$) is counted by the exponential generating function
+In particular, note that tree $t_1$ must contain at least one node (labelled with $2$) while tree $t_2$ could be empty.
+The class of trees consisting of a (possibly empty) tree appended to a node - denoted by $k$ in Fig.~\ref{jollo} - is counted by the exponential generating function

 while